 If the truck driver has been charged with a crime, critical evidence must be preserved from the criminal investigation.
 Evidence such as videos of sobriety tests, lab tests for drugs or alcohol, and other matters should be obtained.

 The family should engage a competent attorney as soon as possible so they may take steps to ensure that the incriminating evidence in a criminal case does not get destroyed.
 Criminal defense attorneys routinely request the destruction of evidence after a plea arrangement.
 Taking action to prevent that is necessary to ensure the availability of that critical evidence.

 Get a Free Consultation from a Preeminent Big Rig Accident Attorney

-If you’ve been injured in a Texas truck accident and would like to speak with the leading Texas truck accident lawyer, call 1 (866) 758-4529 to learn your rights, options, and next steps.
+If you’ve been injured in a Texas truck accident and want to speak with the leading Texas truck accident lawyer, call 1 (866) 758-4529 to learn your rights, options, and next steps.

 Our truck accident firm has been handling Texas truck accident claims for over 35 years and has an unmatched record of success.